-We got a call from this hospital this morning.
+We got a call from the hospital this morning.
 The veterinarian said that Fei Por had stopped breathing but was revived.
 She was on a ventilator and that she was in a bad shape.
 Even before the vet could finish, I cut in to say we would be there immediately.

 It was a long journey.
 Many thoughts were running in our minds.
 Would Fei Por be still alive when we reached there?

 At the hospital, Wuan went to see Fei Por first.
 She came back telling me that Fei Por was still alive.
 That was a great relief.
 Still, I wanted to see her for myself.

 The moment I entered the room, I could not contain my emotions and started crying.
 She was lying on the table with an oxygen mask on her face.
 A intravenous drip was running into her right front leg.
 She was such a sorry sight.

 Wuan caressed her.
 She was not very responsive but we know she could hear us.
 We talked gently to her like we always did at home while waiting for the vet.